-- Describe the implementation plan for the project including a budget and schedule that shows the stages and duration of the proposed work and associated costs. - The plan should also include major tasks and milestones, identify staff with appropriate technical and project management expertise and describe their qualifications and roles in the proposed project or activity. - Describe the Tribe's capacity to implement the proposed project. - Describe any plans to contract activities.
+- Describe the implementation plan for the project that includes an estimated schedule that shows the stages and duration of the proposed work, during the two-year period of performance.
+The implementation plan should also include major tasks and milestones, identify staff with appropriate technical and project management expertise and describe their qualifications and roles in the proposed project or activity. - Describe any plans to contract activities.
 Describe the procurement standards that will be used to select successful contractors. - Describe any permits that will be required, along with the process for obtaining such permits. - Identify and describe any engineering or design work performed specifically in support of the proposed project. - Describe any new policies or administrative actions required to implement the project. - Identify staff with appropriate technical and project management expertise and describe their qualifications and roles in the proposed project or activity. - Describe how the environmental compliance estimate was developed.
 Has the compliance cost been discussed with the local Reclamation office?